kmezhoud/biodiversity/README.md

   + Not a good idea if we deploy app in server.
     + Use instead popup with `selectInput` of countries at the starting [solved]

-+ shinyapp.io is out of memory
++ shinyapp.io is out of memory (Poland, Germany, France, Switzerland, Spain)

 <img src="inst/biodiversity/www/out_memory.png" align="center" alt="https://github.com/kmezhoud/biodiversity" width="400" style="padding: 0 0 10px 10px;" />